 - Cover the pan tightly with foil and bake for 50 minutes.
 Remove foil and bake for another 10 minutes or until the noodles are al dente.
 Broil for 1 minute on high, just until the cheese starts to turn golden brown.

 Noodle count: I have found that the noodle count in a 16 oz. box of lasagna varies widely among different brands.
 If you find yourself with less than 20 noodles, when it comes to the middle layers, just use 4 noodles instead of 5.
 You want to have 5 noodles on the first layer and 5 noodles on the last layer.
 But there’s a little wiggle room with those middle layers.
-Feel free to substitute mozzarella for the fontina and/or use Parmesan in place of the pecorino Romano if you’d like.

 Don’t boil the noodles before assembling.
 Save yourself some valuable time and start assembling your lasagna with uncooked noodles!